inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/funding.md

 !!! info "Why ROR?"

-    Although the ROR dataset is used as a datasource for importing creator and contributor affiliations, it also contains funding-related information and identifiers (e.g. CrossRef's Funder ID).
+    Although the ROR dataset is also used as a datasource for importing creator and contributor affiliations, it has replaced the CrossRef funder registry and contains CrossRef's Funder ID

 ### Data model